smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 <br />

-### Fetching Logs
+### Fetching Logs from DB

-Logs fetching in done continouosly in the background.
+Logs are fetched from the log poller continouosly in the background.
-Every `FetchInterval` it fetches logs for a subset of the active log upkeeps, which is determined by `FetchPartitions`.
-We do hash partitioning, where every contract address of upkeep filter (can be shared among multiple upkeeps) is hashed and the hash is used to determine the partition, only 6 bytes are used to avoid working with large numbers : \
+Every `FetchInterval` it fetches logs for a subset of the active log upkeeps.
+The number of subsets is determined by `FetchPartitions`. \
+Hash partitioning is done on the contract address of the filters.
+The address can be shared among multiple upkeeps.
+Only 6 bytes are used to avoid working with large numbers: \
-`sha256(contractAddr)[:6] % FetchPartitions`
+`sha256(filter.contractAddr)[:6] % FetchPartitions`

 i.e. `len(activeLogUpkeeps)/FetchPartitions`
 upkeeps are queried every `FetchInterval`.